 Please please fix it before release.

-#7 Updated by Maciej Sieczka - about 12 years ago
+#7 Updated by Maciej Sieczka - over 14 years ago

 I can still reproduce the bug in latest trunk 3009c0b9 (SVN r8751).
 Follow this please:

 3. Project properties > Snapping options: check the layer, Mode: "to vertex and segment", Tolerance: "10".